ashwin-5g/Portfolio-Tracker/README.md

-This program takes in a list of portfolios (composed of stock symbol names and their corresponding count) as input and prints out the list of portfolios, sorted in descending order of overall portfolio value.
+This program takes in a list of portfolios (composed of stock symbol names and their corresponding count) as input and prints out a list of portfolios, sorted in descending order of overall portfolio value.

 To run this program, type in the following at command prompt: